WallieEverest/tt08/README.md

 [Philips Technical Review](https://www.worldradiohistory.com/Archive-Company-Publications/Philips-Technical-Review/70s/Philips-Technical-Review-1970.pdf)

-Articles on page 97 and 266.
+Articles on page 97 and 266 describe a device (Fig 18) with 52 capacitors on a 1.2 x 1.8 mm die, circa 1970.

 ## Stretch Goal

-Build (a rare) crunchy analog delay for guitar effects pedal.
+Build a (rare) crunchy analog delay for a guitar effects pedal.

 ## Challenges